rmodi6/theory-of-database-systems/HW4/README.md

 # Homework 4: Covid19 Data Analysis on Hadoop
-The following commands were used to run the code files assuming the class files were compiled into a jar called `Covid19-1.0.jar`
+The following commands were used to run the code files assuming the class files were packaged into a jar called `Covid19-1.0.jar`
 ### Commands
 #### Hadoop